 Get motivated.
 I am a runner so it can be fairly easy to get motivated to get out and run – sign up for a race.
 If I have paid to run a race, I am more likely to force myself out the door.
 But a great way to make fitness a priority is to find your motivation whatever it is.
 It can be anything from losing weight to fitting into your favorite pair of jeans before that last baby to just getting healthy.
 Find it and post it EVERYWHERE to remind yourself why you are doing what your are doing.
 See also how to get your mojo back when you’re unmotivated.

 Schedule it.
 Exercise has to be a priority in your day and it needs to be written or typed into your schedule as you would a doctor’s appointment, a meeting at work, or your children’s activities.
 Depending on how busy you are, this could be easier said than done.
 If you look at your day objectively, there is usually at least a little time that you can carve out for a workout.
-You can get up in the morning 30 minutes earlier, go for a run during your lunch break or even break up your workouts into smaller portions several times during the day (see my workouts from home for some ideas on quick workouts).
+You can get up in the morning 30 minutes earlier, go for a run during your lunch break or even break up your workouts into smaller portions several times during the day.

 Keep your clothes and gear close by.
 I always try to lay out my workout clothes on the bed before I leave for work in the morning.
 That way, when I get home from work and want to change into something comfortable, I have my clothing sitting out ready for me to hit the road for an evening run.
 This can also work for a morning workout by laying out your clothing the night before or for a lunch time workout by packing all your gear in your bag and keeping the bag close by.
 Doing so will enable you to get on with your workout quicker and eliminate the possibility of making the excuse that there is no time because you would have to search for your stuff.